Make This Stunning DIY Holiday Centerpiece in 15 Minutes Flat

 The beautiful thing about arranging flowers is that you can edit.
 When you’re working up close, it can be hard to see the overall picture of what you’re creating.
 If you’re feeling uncertain, you can put your arrangement on your dining room table to see how it looks when you’re standing in the room and when you sit down at the table.
 Make adjustments as needed, but this is not the time to be a perfectionist.
 Remember: you want asymmetry and imperfection.
 Wabi-sabi, fam.

 Add the Finishing Touches

 Rather than setting the table with a runner, as we did with our Thanksgiving centerpiece, Erin laid evergreen branches along the center of the table for a similar effect.
 We placed our holiday flower arrangements on the greens, then placed some persimmons between them for an organic, farm-to-table vibe.

-To keep your arrangement alive long after the festivities, change out the water every three days and remove any flowers that have wilted, greens that have become slimy, or anything else that’s looking less-than-fresh.
+To keep your DIY holiday centerpiece alive long after the festivities, change out the water every three days and remove any flowers that have wilted, greens that have become slimy, or anything else that’s looking less-than-fresh.
 Happy holidays!

 * You can get more of Erin’s tips, tricks, and inspo by following White Fig Designs on Instagram.